Invoking a Computation from your Solana program

 mxe_account

-: Your MXE's metadata and configuration
+: Your MXE's metadata and configurationmempool_account

-: Tracks computations currently being executed
+: Tracks computations currently being executedcomputation_account

-: Stores individual computation data and results
+: Stores individual computation data and resultscomp_def_account

 : Definition of your encrypted instruction (circuit)